Open source project - F.A.Q

 Q: What 3D printer do I need?

-A: Kura Curiosa pieces are designed to be printable on Prusa MK3 or any printer with an equivalent build volume of 250x210x210mm or higher, which is the case of most consumer 3D printers nowadays.
+A: All projects are designed to be printable on a Prusa MK4 or any printer with an equivalent build volume of 250x210x220mm or higher, which is the case of most consumer 3D printers nowadays.

-Most of the collection can be in fact printed on smaller models, like the Prusa MINI, A printer with a standard build volume of 180x180x180mm will be sufficient for most modules.
+Most of the collection can in fact be printed on smaller models, like the Prusa MINI, a printer with a build volume of 180x180x180mm.
 Right now, only a very small number of modules cannot be printed on a Prusa MINI.

 Q: What materials are recommended?

 A: If you are new to 3D printing, or not very experienced yet, PLA is the best choice.
 Above the beginner level, it is all up to you.
 I generally use PETG, so I haven't tried with more exotic materials, such as ASA, Nylon, PC Blend, Chocolate, Ceramic...
-But should be usable, I guess.
+But it should work, I guess.

 Q: What are the recommended print settings?